 VoIP systems can be vulnerable to cyber threats if not properly secured.

-- Solution: Protect your setup with strong passwords, multi-factor authentication (MFA), and regular security audits.
+- Solution: Protect your setup with strong passwords, multi-factor authentication (MFA), and regular security and compliance audits.
 Additionally, ensure VoIP calls are encrypted to safeguard sensitive business communication.

 With these proactive measures, small businesses can enjoy all the benefits of VoIP without significant risks.